❦ ❦ ❦

 “War,” Justus said, “is like a game of poker.
 A lot of it is chance.
 You can win or lose.
 But it produces nothing of value.
 If you win, what you are getting is something someone else earned or made.”

 August replied, “Actually, I think you are almost right, but there are a couple of big differences.
-It would be more like a game of poker, if the pot in the poker game were made of cast iron and hung over a fire.
-If you don’t win quickly, then the thing you are gambling over is destroyed.
-The other thing is that it is not just money or property that is lost.
-It is the health and lives of the people.”
+It would be more like a game of poker, if the pot had a fire under it.
+You put money in, but if you don’t win quickly, the thing you are gambling over is destroyed.

 The moon was well above the horizon by now, and it was shining brightly enough that walking about in the night was easy.
-The two men went back to the store to fetch another glass of beer.
-August brought out some bread, two knives, cutting boards, and a hunk of cheese.
-It was stinkkäse, a type of very smelly schmierkäse, a spreading cheese that was made on one of the local farms.
+The two men went back into the store to fetch another glass of beer.
+August brought out some bread, two knives, cutting boards, and hunks of cheese.
+One was was stinkkäse, a type of very smelly schmierkäse, a spreading cheese that was made on one of the local farms.

 As they settled down, they heard a voice say, “I hope you don’t mind that I was listening just now.
 That is quite a story.
 Do you mind if I join you?”

 It was Tom Allenby, one of the town’s residents.
 He had been out for a walk in the moonlight after a hot day.
 August and Justus invited him to sit down on the porch with them.
 Before they returned to the story, August fetched a glass of beer for Tom.
 And they all settled down as the story continued.